DA-I0/DA-I0.github.io/_posts/2023-01-20-Chronicles-of-an-unfulfilled-dev.md

 ## What's your point?

-I've decided to learn to use [Godot](https://godotengine.org) recently - it's an open source game engine I didn't even knew about until last year and after some... frustrating decisions made by Unity management I though to finally give it a shot.
+I've decided to learn to use [Godot](https://godotengine.org) recently - it's an open source game engine I didn't even knew about until last year and after some\... frustrating decisions made by Unity management I though to finally give it a shot.

 This decision brought another thought to my mind - I feel like besides my usual nonchalant approach to the creative process it would be interesting to try looking at it from a different, more mindful and methodical angle.